Vue List/Detail App

 Moving On

 Great job!
-You have learned how to use Vue.js to create an interactive web app with List and Detail Views that incorporates text and images, and pulls from a dataset.
+You have learned how to use Vue.js to create an interactive web app with List and Detail Views that incorporates text and images, and pulls from a dataset, as well as an API.
 Consider how you would use these techniques for other projects.